Today’s Tango Thought 109: The Negative of Tango.

 There is distinct negative side to Tango.
 It’s not all flowers and love as some would have you believe.
 It is a very challenging, and difficult dance to master physically, emotionally, intellectually, musically, psychologically, kinesthetically, and sociologically.
-Ask anyone that has done any deeper level of work to improve their dance, and they’ll tell you that it is at once eye opening, blistering, noxious and wholly demoralizing.
+Ask anyone that has done any deeper level of work to improve their dance, and they’ll tell you that it is at once eye-opening, blistering, noxious and wholly demoralizing.
 Demoralizing to the point where they want to quit dancing altogether.
-Take for instance Gustavo Naveira’s weeklong seminars for instance, anyone that’s done them will tell you that after the first hour (and they’re generally 3 to 6 hrs each day), that their heads are spinning and they feel like children afterwards.
-So this isn’t supposition, it’s demonstrable, repeatable, concrete fact of happenstance.
+Take for instance Gustavo Naveira’s weeklong seminars, anyone that’s done them will tell you that after the first hour (and they’re generally 3 to 6 hrs each day), that their heads are spinning and they feel like children afterward.
+So this isn’t supposition, it’s a demonstrable, repeatable, concrete fact of happenstance.
 It happens.

 In both cases, the student will be out money.
 It’s just that one of those cases the student will start the long process to improve, and the other, not so much with that.
 Honesty, or truth in this case, is absolutely crucial to their improvement and their continued development.
 Without that honesty of how the student is walking, how stable they are, whether or not they’re using their arms or hands, whether or not the student is pushing or pulling or hanging, for example then there is no honest assessment of skills, and abilities.
 And without that honest assessment, change in the student can not happen.